History of foreign relations of China: Second Sino-Japanese War (1937–1945)

 Even the isolationists who opposed war in Europe supported a hard-line against Japan.
 American public sympathy for the Chinese, and hatred of Japan, was aroused by reports from missionaries, novelists such as Pearl Buck, and Time Magazine of Japanese brutality in China, including reports surrounding the Nanjing Massacre, called the 'Rape of Nanking'.
 By early 1941, the U.S. was preparing to send American planes flown by American pilots under American command, but wearing Chinese uniforms, to fight the Japanese invaders and even to bomb Japanese cities.
 There were delays and the "Flying Tigers" under Claire Lee Chennault finally became operational days after the attack on Pearl Harbor (December 7, 1941) brought the U.S. into the war officially.
-The Flying Tigers were soon incorporated into the United States Army Air Force, which made operations in China a high priority, and generated enormous favorable publicity for the China in the U.S.
+The Flying Tigers were soon incorporated into the United States Army Air Force, which made operations in China a high priority, and generated enormous favorable publicity for China in the U.S.

-After Japan took Southeast Asia, American aid had to be routed through British India and over the Himalayan Mountains at enormous expense and frustrating delay.
-Chiang's beleaguered government was now headquartered in remote Chongqing.
+After Japan occupied Southeast Asia, American aid had to be routed through British India and over the Himalayan Mountains at enormous expense and delay.
+Chiang's beleaguered government was now headquartered in Chongqing.
 Roosevelt sent Joseph Stilwell to train Chinese troops and coordinate military strategy.
 He became the Chief of Staff to Generalissimo Chiang Kai-shek, served as U.S. commander in the China Burma India Theater, was responsible for all Lend-Lease supplies going to China, and was later Deputy Commander of South East Asia Command.
-Despite his status and position in China, he became involved in conflicts with other senior Allied officers, over the distribution of Lend-Lease materiel, Chinese political sectarianism and proposals to incorporate Chinese and U.S. forces in the 11th Army Group (which was under British command).
-Madame Chiang Kaishek, who had been educated in the U.S., addressed the U.S. Congress and toured the country to rally support for China.
+Despite his status and position in China, he became involved in conflicts with other senior Allied officers over the distribution of Lend-Lease materiel, Chinese political sectarianism and proposals to incorporate Chinese and U.S. forces in the 11th Army Group (which was under British command).
+Chiang Kai-shek's wife Soong Mei-ling, who had been educated in the U.S., addressed the U.S. Congress and toured the country to rally support for China.
 Congress amended the Chinese Exclusion Act and Roosevelt moved to end the unequal treaties.
-Chiang and Mme.
-Chiang met with Roosevelt and Churchill at the Cairo Conference of late 1943, but promises of major increases in aid did not materialize.
+Chiang and Soong met with Roosevelt and Churchill at the Cairo Conference of late 1943, but promises of major increases in aid did not materialize.